Home > Announcements > Guides to the Bank > Bank of Japan FAQs > Payment and Settlement Systems and the Bank's Role > What is the BOJ-NET?

 The Bank of Japan Financial Network System (BOJ-NET) is a computer network operated by the Bank, which was established with the aim of efficiently and safely executing online funds transfers and Japanese government bond (JGB) settlements between the Bank and financial institutions that conduct transactions with the Bank.

 The functions of the BOJ-NET can be divided into the BOJ-NET Funds Transfer System, which is the payment system, and the BOJ-NET JGB Services, which is the Japanese government securities (JGSs) settlement system.
-Of these functions, the BOJ-NET Funds Transfer System processes transactions in money markets and funds settlements related to JGS transactions by transferring funds between financial institutions' current account deposits at the Bank.
-The system also processes funds settlements related to private-sector payment and settlement systems, such as the Domestic Funds Transfer System, the bill and check clearing system, and the Foreign Exchange Yen Clearing System.
+Of these functions, the BOJ-NET Funds Transfer System transfers funds between financial institutions' current account deposits at the Bank and processes transactions and funds settlements such as the following: (1) transactions in money markets and funds settlements related to JGS transactions and (2) funds settlements related to private-sector payment and settlement systems, such as the Domestic Funds Transfer System, the bill and check clearing system, and the Foreign Exchange Yen Clearing System.
 The BOJ-NET JGB Services processes settlements for JGS transactions, as well as auction, issuance, and payments at the time of JGS issuance.

 The environment surrounding the BOJ-NET has been changing dramatically, as seen, for example, in increased networking of settlement infrastructures, globalization of financial transactions, as well as changes in financial services and various transaction needs.
 As it eventually would become technologically difficult and costly to adapt to these changes while maintaining the system capability of the conventional BOJ-NET, the Bank built a new BOJ-NET, which began operations in two phases -- in January 2014 and October 2015.
 The main features of the new BOJ-NET are as follows: (1) use of the latest information technology; (2) high flexibility to adapt to changes; and (3) enhanced accessibility.